| The sections to be presented will

 in those children who develop pica in association with

 anemia in contrast to children with anemia without pica.
+It has also been shown that a significant

 number of children who demonstrated persistent pica